SimonBiggs/scriptedforms/README.md

 </section-live>
 ~~~

-Then run the following in a terminal
+Then run the following in your terminal

 ```bash
 scriptedforms quick-start.md